microsoft/TaskWeaver/auto_eval/README.md

 2. You can get the config values from the `config_var` parameter in the `__init__` method to set the config values for your agent if needed.
 3. Implement the `get_reply_from_agent` method to get the reply from your agent.
-4. Build up the evaluation logic.
+4. Develop the evaluation logic.
 5. Use the `Evaluator` class to evaluate the agent's response.
    1. load the task case
    2. check the package version
    3. create the VirtualUser and Evaluator
    4. assign the task to the agent via the virtual user
    5. evaluate the agent's response

 ```python
 from evaluator import Evaluator, ScoringPoint, VirtualUser
 from utils import check_package_version, load_task_case